How to buy another house while owning a house

 ProsCons

-Best for: When you will be responsible for paying two mortgages, whether temporary or long termGenerally, you cannot withdraw from your retirement investments without paying a penalty (usually 10%) and potentially taxes on the amount you withdraw.
-However, if you have a 401(k), you may be able to take out a loan.
+Best for: When you will be responsible for paying two mortgages, whether temporary or in the long term.Generally, you cannot withdraw from your retirement investments without paying a penalty (usually 10%) and potentially taxes on the amount you withdraw.
+However, you may be able to take out a 401(k) loan to buy a house.
 Not all providers offer this feature, but if they do, you can generally borrow:

 • $10,000 or half your vested account balance (whichever is more)